Work with Yale to launch a successful board seat search.

 What to Expect

-- Develop a board resume that emphasizes the skills most desired by board’s today
+- Identify your value proposition and develop a competitive board CV that emphasizes the skills most desired by today’s boards.

 Who Should Attend

-Senior corporate or non-profit women executives currently in or preparing for the C-Suite, or who are preparing for a career shift into board service and those who support them.
+Senior women executives currently in or preparing for the C-suite, or who are preparing for a career shift into board service, and those who support them.

 Below is a sample of what you can expect to experience in the Women on Boards program.
 Content and topics are subject to change.